-In Klaviyo, a flow is an automated workflow that is set in motion by an initial trigger and then includes one or more steps.
+Learn how contacts move through a flow which is an automated workflow in Klaviyo that is set in motion by an initial trigger and then includes one or more steps.
 Flows can be built to send timely communications to recipients, or they can simply apply certain actions, like updating a specific field on a profile.

 This guide explains how contacts will move through a flow, including:

 - How recipients are scheduled for flow messages